dcooney/flexpanel/README.md

 #FlexPanel

-A responsive scrolling panel navigation for mobile and desktop
+A responsive panel navigation for mobile and desktop

 ####
 View FlexPanel examples on the [official website](http://flexpanel.connekthq.com)